Customize a team project to support team fields

 The witadmin command line tool supports import and export of definition files.
 You can also use the Process Editor, available with the download of TFS Power Tools, or TFS Team Project Manager, a community resource project available on CodePlex.

 This topic describes how to reconfigure a team project that is based on the Scrum process template that TFS provides.
-If your team project is based on another process template and that template is compatible with TFS 2012 or later versions, you can make similar changes.
+If your team project is based on another process template and that template is compatible with TFS 2013, you can make similar changes.
 Even if you’ve used the default configuration, you can reconfigure your team project.

 If you aren't a member of the Project Administrators group, get those permissions.